-active, press to display Troubleshooting System Outputs (Screen 37).
-An X displays in the box to show an electrical state of On for the dose valves (B, and A1, A2, and A3), solvent valves (B and A), the gun trigger, and the alarm.
+From Setup Home (Screen 17) with Troubleshooting active, press to display Troubleshooting System Outputs (Screen 37).
+An X displays in the box to show an electrical state of On for the dose valves B and A1 (A2 and A3 are used only for meter systems), solvent valves (B and A), the gun flush box, and the alarm.

 Press to start Forced Mode.
 A second set of check boxes displays.
-Manually actuate the valves, alarm, or gun trigger.
-For properly working components, an X will display in the corresponding second box upon actuation.
+Use to highlight an output to test.
+Manually actuate the valve, alarm, or gun trigger corresponding to the highlighted box.
+For properly working components, an X will display in the second box upon actuation.
 Press to exit Forced Mode.
 Moving to any other screen also will exit Forced Mode.